-A rich compound butter made from ramp leaves is one of the best ways to preserve ramps for the off season.
-Read on and I'll explain the finer parts, and how to make the best version possible.
+A rich ramp butter made from the leaves of the plant is one of the best ways to preserve ramps during the growing season.
+This is a classic recipe for foragers and many people make it every year.
+Read on and I'll explain the finer parts and how to make your own delicious ramp butter at home.

 How I use it

 I use ramp butter on all kinds of things.
-Here's a few examples to give you an idea-it's more than something to put on toast!
+Here's a few examples of ways I use it.

 Equipment